What is the Rhino, Elephant and Big Cat Research and Conservation project in South Africa all about?

-Volunteer in South Africa and work on incredible Rhino, Elephant and Big Cat Research and Conservation in Kruger home to the Big 5.
-The Greater Kruger area is home to lion, elephant, buffalo, rhino and leopard, as well as over 400 species of birds.
+Volunteer in South Africa and work on incredible rhino, elephant and big cat research and conservation in Kruger, home to the Big 5.
+The Greater Kruger area is home to lions, elephants, buffalos, rhinos and leopards, as well as over 400 species of birds.
 This project aims to share data with large scale projects, conservation agencies and the authorities to protect habitats and species and to help with education of humans to reduce their impact.
 Game drives are an important aspect of this placement.
 You will have the opportunity to be involved in research about reptiles, as well as other project initiatives relating to the Big 5, including:

 - The rhino population has dropped from 100,000 (1960s) to around 3,500 today and a reintroduction programme has taken place in the park to protect and monitor this species.

 - Elephants are suffering because of the conflicts with humans in the region and the project monitors the elephant’s environment and behaviours in an effort to secure their futures.

-- Big cats populations have seen a 80% decline in numbers in the last 30 years due to illegal poaching, a lack of prey and reduction in habitat.
+- Big cat populations have seen a 80% decline in numbers in the last 30 years, due to illegal poaching, a lack of prey and reduction in habitat.

 - Buffalo continue to be vulnerable; so tagging and recording data about them is important to their survival.

-Come and learn or develop your research knowledge and skills and help the project team to protect and conserve these magnificent species futures.
+Learn or develop your research knowledge and skills to help the project team protect and conserve these magnificent species for future generations.